alpha-wolf-jin/mirror-registry-in-ocp/README.md

 ## Prepare the images for disconnection environment

-**Prepare the docker image**
+### Prepare the docker image

+Transfer dock image file into disconnectin environemnt
 > Use the podman pull ... ; podman save .. to tar file ; podman load -i to load in disconencted env

-Change the image in deploy conf from
-- `docker.io/library/registry:2.7.1`
-to
-- `image-registry.openshift-image-registry.svc.cluster.local:5000/docker-registry/registry:2.7.1`
+### Push the image to the internal registry

 ```
 [lab-user@bastion registry]$ podman pull docker.io/library/registry:2.7.1